 - Password protected screen savers

-- All service account passwords are electronically documented and protected against unauthorized access
+- All service account passwords are electronically documented and protected against unauthorized access through encryption

 - User accounts are audited quarterly

 Virtual access control measures taken to ensure that persons entitled to use a data processing system have access only to personal data to which they have a right of access, and that personal data cannot be read, copied, modified or removed without authorizations in the course of processing or use and after storage.